-This Mentorship Circle is intended to deepen and expand the ability of the CPA to support members of the Peace Incubator program.
-The Mentorship Circle does not encompass all of the many individuals throughout the CPA’s networks that provide mentorship to incubator members on an ad hoc basis.
+This Mentorship Circle is intended to deepen and expand the ability of the Centre for Peace Advancement to support members of the Peace Incubator program.
+The Mentorship Circle does not encompass all of the many individuals throughout the Centre for Peace Advancement’s networks that provide mentorship to incubator members on an ad hoc basis.
 Members of the Mentorship Circle gather each semester to:

 - provide collective mentorship to incubator members

-- distribute grants from the CPA’s Peace Incubator Fund
+- distribute grants from the Centre for Peace Advancement’s Peace Incubator Fund